ADB-Team/railway-db-public/doc/partitions.md

 ### Explanation

 Seats partitions is used here but the performance is not better.
-This could be fue to the sequential scans of all partitions instead of scanning the table in a row.
+This could be due to the sequential scans of all partitions instead of scanning the table in a row.

 ## Transaction 3